ejrbuss/type-mark/docs/index.md

 ##### `of`

-Rather than checking the passed value checks the properties of the passed value.
+Rather than checking the passed value, checks the properties of the passed value.
 Automatically fails if the passed value is not an object.
 Note that this means `of` works as expected with arrays as well.
 The following example asserts that `x` is an object whose properties are all strings.